Vivekpalankar/UNIX-Concepts-and-Applications/Notes.md

 -   When running `cp -R <source_file> <destination_file>`, if the _source\_file_ designates a directory, **cp** copies the directory and the entire subtree connected at that point.
 If the _source\_file_ ends in a _/_, the contents of the directory are copied rather than the directory itself.

+-   The rm utility removes symbolic links, not the files referenced by the links.

 -   Line ending character used across different operating systems:

         macOS/ UNIX     (LF)    (\n)